Shri-15k/PixelCNN/README.md

 3. Use the provided Jupyter notebooks or Python scripts to train and generate images using the PixelCNN model.

 4. Experiment with different model configurations, datasets, and hyperparameters to see how they affect image generation.

+## Contributors

+This project was developed collaboratively by the following contributors:

+- **[Shriraj Ravindra Khochage](https://github.com/Shri-15k)** - Data preprocessing, model architecture design, experimentation and evaluation, documentation and reporting, and collaborative problem-solving.

+- **[Samarth Vishnu Adat](https://github.com/SamarthAdat)** - Data collection and preprocessing, implementation of algorithms, model training and optimization, visualization and interpretation, and team collaboration using GitHub.

 **References:**
 - [PixelCNN using Keras](https://keras.io/examples/generative/pixelcnn/)